dalecr/RC-Game-Jam/README.md

 # RC-Game-Jam
 An octopus-themed game.

-octopus.py is a user-controlled octopus that swims around
+octopus.py is a side-scroller featuring a player-controlled octopus that swims around walls

-kraken.py is giant octopus arms that push the player around

-Both are controlled with the arrow keys.
+The octopus is controlled via the arrow keys.
 Press ESC to quit.